Turkey Ski Federation

 The Turkish Ski Federation (Türkiye Kayak Federasyonu, TKF) is the main governing body for skiing in Turkey.
 Founded in 1939, it covers the skiing disciplines of alpine, cross-country, freestyle, Nordic combined, ski jumping, and snowboarding.

-It is a member of the Turkish Olympic Committee and the International Ski Federation (FIS).
+It is a member of the Turkish Olympic Committee and the International Ski and Snowboard Federation (FIS).
 Currently, the federation's president is Erol Mehmet Yarar.